MLstate/opalang/README.md

 point you to the packages you may install to fix them (although those may depend on your distribution). `make` needs to be GNU make.

-The main dependency of Opa is OCaml 3.12 and Node.js >= 0.6.
+The main dependencies of Opa is OCaml 3.12 and Node.js >= 0.6.
 In case your distribution doesn't provide a recent enough version, or if you miss some other dependencies, you can use the `installation_helper.sh` script, which automates the download and installation of our dependencies.
 Try

     $ tools/dependencies/installation_helper.sh --help